ThakurVibha/Android-JUnit-and-Espresso-Testing/README.md

-# JUnit-Espresso-Testing
+# Android JUnit and Espresso Unit Testing

-This Android Kotlin application provides a simple class to validate passwords according to specified criteria.
-It also includes unit tests written using JUnit and Espresso frameworks.
+This repository contains code examples and resources for learning and practicing unit testing with JUnit and Espresso in Android using Kotlin.